-Federally, since 2012, the AFP has had the responsibility over the majority of confiscation proceedings, both conviction and non-conviction based.
+Federally, since 2012, the AFP has responsibility for most confiscation proceedings, both conviction and non-conviction based.
 The CDPP only retains responsibility for conviction-based confiscation where no restraining order is necessary to preserve the property.

 Generally, for most states and territories, the police force is responsible for investigating assets, and the CDPP is responsible for confiscation proceedings.
-However, the NSW Crime Commission and the Queensland Crime and Corruption Commission are responsible for non-conviction based confiscation in those states.
+However, the New South Wales Crime Commission and the Queensland Crime and Corruption Commission are responsible for non-conviction based confiscation in those states.